 Brachytherapy implants a device that holds radioactive material directly in or near the tumor.
 This treatment has been used with some success in the management of small brain tumors.
 The tumor generally needs to be an inch or less in diameter.

-Stereotactic radiosurgery is a type of external radiation therapy that can deliver radiation in very precise location.
+Stereotactic radiosurgery is a type of external radiation therapy that can deliver radiation in a very precise location.
 This allows delivery of higher doses of radiation because it can precisely deliver it to the tumor and not healthy tissue.
 The precise delivery may also require fewer doses than traditional radiation therapy.

 Stereotactic radiosurgery is not available everywhere and is not appropriate for every type of tumor.
 It is most often appropriate for brain tumors that have spread from other areas of the body.